What is Vision Loss?

 A minor retinal tear or detachment can lead to irreversible vision loss if not discovered early.
 Visit an eye doctor immediately if you have any of these symptoms.

-A retinal tear or detachment is treated based on its severity.
-If there is a tear, your doctor may use laser surgery to reattach the retina.
-Your doctor may inject an air bubble into your eye to press the retina back into place and then use a laser to repair the tear if you have a tear with a slight break.
-If you have a greater separation, your doctor may propose more comprehensive surgery.
+The management of a retinal tear or detachment is based on its degree of severity.
+If a tear occurs, your doctor may use laser surgery to reattach the retina.
+If you have a small tear in your retina, your doctor may choose to inject an air bubble into your eye to realign the retina and then use a laser to repair the tear.
+If there is a significant distance between the affected areas, your doctor may suggest a more extensive surgical procedure.

 HUGE CELL ARTERITIS